Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 <!-- Specify your team's long-term plans to maintain this software and upgrade it over time. -->
 Github repository will be open and will be maintained by team as a part of [Soramitsu organization](https://github.com/soramitsu).
-Long term maintanance will be provided as FVM updates and new features.
+Long term maintenance will be provided as FVM updates and new features.
 These include, but are not limited to:
 - Filecoin finalization protocol updates to be used for transaction finalization on substrate,
 - BEEFY protocol updates,
 - Feature requests implementation.
-With the development of FVM infrastracture, new application will arise on Filecoin and they can be integrated into Substrate based networks with our bridge.
+With the development of FVM infrastructure, new application will arise on Filecoin and they can be integrated into Substrate based networks with our bridge.

 # Team